eeshanl/Coding-Problems/toLowerCase and strClean/README.md

-# toLower (C)
+# String ops (C)
-* Converts all uppercase letters to lower case in a string.
+- toLower: converts all uppercase chars in a string to lower case
+- strClean: removes all non alphabetic characters from the string